By: Sharon Aron Baron

 Here is an example of some of these events where tickets were purchased for all commissioners:

 Broward County Mayor’s Gala ($2,000), Broward League of Cities Gold Coast Breakfast ($60), Edith Lederberg 40th Anniversary Celebration Luncheon – Area Wide Council on Aging ($100), Broward League Luncheon ($840), Broward League of Cities Gala ($2,500), Protect the Children Gala ($796.20), ADRC Breakfast and Awards ($500).
 Total $6,796.20.

 Here is the City of Tamarac’s biggest expense account spenders year-to-date:

 Vice Mayor Debra Placko $1,943.93 ($443.93 over)

-Typically when a retiree spends more than what comes in, they have to give up something extremely important.
-Whether it’s food, medicine or entertainment.
-Not in Tamarac where commissioners can spend above their limit.
+Typically, when a retiree spends more than what comes in, they have to give up something essential, whether it’s food, medicine, or entertainment.
+Not in Tamarac, where commissioners can spend above their limit.